xRuffKez/Phishfort-Domain-Lists/README.md

-# PhishFort Full Only Domain List
+# PhishFort Only Domain List

 This repository contains a list of domains sourced from PhishFort blacklists.
 The list is periodically updated to include new domains identified as phishing threats.